Ashutosh-Pradhan-05/Ashutosh-Portfolio/README.md

 This project is a **fully responsive personal portfolio website** built with **React 19** and **Vite**, designed to deliver a seamless user experience across both mobile and desktop platforms.
 It features a **modern, clean UI** styled with **Tailwind CSS** and includes engaging **interactive animations** powered by libraries like `react-parallax-tilt`, `framer-motion` and `react-typing-effect`.

 The application is structured using **reusable, modular components**, with prop validation handled via `prop-types`.
 It supports **client-side routing** using `react-router-dom`, enabling smooth navigation between sections.
 The **typewriter-effect** library is used for dynamic text animations, while **EmailJS** integration powers a real-time, working contact form.
-Additionally, **react-toastify** provides non-intrusive toast notifications for user feedback.
+Additionally, **react-toastify** provides non-intrusive toast notifications for user feedback, and **Google Analytics** integration helps track visitor insights and engagement.

 Optimized for both **performance** and **scalability**, this portfolio serves as a professional and visually engaging platform to showcase my **skills**, **experience**, **projects** and **educational background**.
 ---

 ## 🚀 Tech Stack